tytydraco/yessleep/out/I_learned_a_dark_secret_at_my_first_job_Part_1__The_Ghost_Story.md

 "What was it?"
 I asked.

 "The room we go to to play music over the radio.
-The reason there was a whip in there was because this place was once secretly a KKK private church.
+The reason there,s an old belt in there was because this place was once secretly a KKK private church.
 They'd bring in those they deemed not human and beat them.
 Whipped them.
 Dehumanized them.
 The graffiti on the walls you saw was from children they had here.
 That's the secret my friend found.
 It's the horror she had to bear."

 "Not much of a ghost story," I said.
 Zach just looked at me.